AKA What Lurks Below

-Nicu looked about him, but the alley looked empty.
+Nicu looked about him.
+The alley was empty.

 ‘Saw some of them didn’t I?
 Shifty little beggars, always hiding, waiting for the next idiot to come along.
-That’ll be you.’
+That’ll be you I expect.’

 ‘Where are they?’

-‘God save me from assholes; every lad your age is a cross between Godzilla and Superman.
+‘God save me; every lad your age is a cross between God and Superman.
 I was trying to be helpful not piss on your pride.
-Now, what is it that’s got you roaming about when it’s cold enough to freeze the balls off a monkey?’
+Now, what is it that’s got you roaming about when it’s as cold as this?’

 Nicu let himself relax a little.

 ‘Ah, she’d be one of the all night variety?’
-The tramp nodded to himself like he knew exactly what that meant, ‘What’s her poison?’
+The figure nodded to itself like it knew exactly what that meant, ‘What’s her poison?’

 ‘Mostly booze and smokes these days.
 She wants me to go get her some.’